ryancotterell/treeseg/README.md

 Codebase used for the following publications:

 1) Ryan Cotterell, Arun Kumar and Hinrich Schütze.
 Morphological Segmentation Inside-Out.
+EMNLP 2016.

 2) Ryan Cotterell and Hinrich Schütze.
 Joint Semantic Synthesis and Morphological Analysis of the Derived Word.
 TACL.
 2017. arXiv